pivotal-cf/identity-sample-apps/authcode/README.md

 You can verify the app is successfully running by viewing the output of `cf apps`.
 You can visit the authcode app by navigating to `https://<authcode-app-url>` where `authcode-app-url` is the route output from `cf push` or `cf apps`.

-## Testing the TODO application

-You can test this sample application with users who have the `todo.read` and `todo.write` scopes for your plan.
-An operator can create these users with these permissions using the steps [here](https://docs.pivotal.io/p-identity/configure-id-providers.html#add-to-int).

-To create the resource and permissions, an operator must follow [these steps](http://docs.pivotal.io/p-identity/manage-resources.html).
-After the resource and permissions have been created, you need to update the authcode-sample app with the previously created scopes on the App dashboard.

 # Bootstrap Application Client Configurations for the Pivotal Single Sign-On Service Instance
 Beginning in SSO 1.4.0, you can use the following values your application's manifest to bootstrap client configurations for your applications automatically when binding or rebinding your application to the service instance.
 These values will be automatically populated to the client configurations for your application through CF environment variables.